 Image: Sprinkler and Sunlight Rainbow 1, by Alice B. Clagett, 7 July 2016, CC BY-SA 4.0

 A video with a story from my childhood, about fishing on the Chesapeake Bay, and about my father’s experience on Normandy Beach on D-Day.
-A Summary follows the video; text not in the video is in green font …
+An edited Summary follows the video …

 VIDEO BY ALICE

 I have a very short story to tell you from my childhood, and a lesson that my father taught me when I was about 13 years old.

 In the summertime he used to take my siblings and me … whichever of those had arrived by then … out on the Chesapeake Bay in a motorboat.
 The mission of the day would be fishing, right?
 And so, that’s a pretty serious endeavor.

 First we would learn how to navigate, because, if you go in the wrong place in the Chesapeake Bay, you run up onto the shallows, and foul up your propeller.
 Or else, you are in danger of being run down by the speedboats that go up and down the channel.

 So you have to learn about the signal buoys, and what they mean about the channels that you can go in, and which side of the buoys you need to be on, to avoid other water traffic.